-Regina Wilder (email)
+Regina Wilder (contact)

 Coordinated School Health Coordinator

-Teresa Robinson (email)
+Teresa Robinson (contact)

 System-wide Registered Nurse

-Our goal is to improve students' health so they may succeed in school.
 We encourage involvement from students, parents, teachers, and community members.
 If you have questions or suggestions, please feel free to let us know.
 Our aim is to make our schools safe and healthy places for children to learn and grow.
 For more information about the Coordinated School Health Model please visit the State of Tennessee Department of Education's Office of Coordinated School Health website and the Centers for Disease Control and Prevention website.